 KEY Investors Have Opportunity to Lead KeyCorp Securities Fraud Lawsuit

-LOS ANGELES, Aug.
-24, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against KeyCorp ("Key" or the "Company") (NYSE: KEY).
+BENSALEM, Pa., Aug.
+28, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against KeyCorp ("Key" or the "Company") (NYSE: KEY).

 Class Period: February 27, 2020 – June 9, 2023